KarrLab/obj_tables/docs/migration.rst

     branching or concurrent clones, but the commits **a**, **b**, and **d** are still connected to exactly one upstream and one downstream sentinel commit, s\ :sub:`1` and s\ :sub:`2`, respectively.

-    By default, the creation of a schema changes file template selects the most recent (that is, `head`) commit as the sentinel commit.
-An option enables selection of an earlier commit instead.
+The *schema changes* file that identifies a sentinel commit contains annotations that summarize all the schema changes in commits between the sentinel commit and the previous, upstream sentinel commit.

-The *schema changes* file that identifies a sentinel commit contains annotations that summarize all the schema changes in commits directly upstream from the sentinel commit.
+.. todo: clarify or have no downstream sentinel commit

 Example configuration files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^